kylezs/elastic-fleet/docs/deployment.md

 $ helm install nginx-ingress stable/nginx-ingress --set controller.publishService.enabled=true
 ```

-This should create a Load Balancer in whichever cloud provider you use, and its traffic will be routed to the nginx-ingress-controller within your cluster automatically.
+This should create a Load Balancer in whichever cloud provider you use, and its traffic will be routed to the nginx-ingress-controller within your cluster without extra configuration.

->Note that due to limitations of Kolide Fleet, TLS terminates at the Fleet server for all Fleet requests (both HTTPS and GRPCS) but TLS terminates at the Load Balancer for any Kibana requests.
+>Note that due to limitations of Kolide Fleet, TLS terminates at the Fleet server for all Fleet requests (both HTTPS and GRPCS) but TLS terminates at the Load Balancer for any requests to other services.

 The Ingresses are already contained in [ingress.yaml](../templates/ingress.yaml) and already contain reference to the production TLS cert, managed by Cert Manager.

-6. Create A records, one that will route to the Kolide Fleet server, and one that will route to the Kibana dashboard.
+1. Create A records, one that will route to the Kolide Fleet server, and one that will route to the Kibana dashboard.
 Point both to the Load Balancer's IP (find the Load Balancer in your cloud provider).
 The Ingress controller handles the routing of requests.

-7. Certificates
+2. Certificates

 The only certicate is managed by Cert Manager.
 Follow their [installation docs](https://cert-manager.io/docs/installation/kubernetes/) for creating the issuer.
 >Note if you change the issuer name from `letsencrypt-prod` you will need to change the ref in [certificate-prod.yaml](../certificate-prod.yaml)